sharkdp/minicpp/README.md

 ./run
 ```

 2. Edit `main.cpp`.
-Save to file to trigger a new compile-and-run cycle.
+Save the file to trigger a new compile-and-run cycle.

 ## Restart